Berbers

 - Interactions With Other Cultures

-- Berbers have historically interacted with Arab, European, and African cultures, influencing and being influenced by them.
+- Berbers have a long history of interaction with Arab, European, and African cultures, often serving as cultural and trade intermediaries.

 - Conflict Resolution Mechanisms